corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/first-flow.md

    @CordaSerializable
    class Message(val sender: MemberX500Name, val message: String)
    ```
-## Initiating and responding flows
+## Initiating and Responding Flows
 To trigger a flow from HTTP-RPC, the flow must  inherit from `RPCStartableFlow`.
 Most flows will come in pairs; one initiating flow and a corresponding responder flow.
 The responder flow must inherit from `ResponderFlow`.
 The two flows are linked by adding the `@InitiatingFlow` and `@InitiatedBy` annotations which both specify the same protocol in this case "my-first-flow":
 ```kotlin
 @InitiatingFlow(protocol = "my-first-flow")